kwanghoum/kwanghoum.github.com/_posts/2020-08-25-my-first-post.md

 ---
 title: "First Post"
 date: 2017-10-20 08:26:28 -0400
-categories: Etc
+categories:
 ---

 Hello World!

-This is the first post of this blog.
+This is the first blog post.